pinobatch/libbet/06-audio/audio_brainstorming.md

     ++++------ Starting volume (0: mute; 1-15: linear)

 Though frames in the segment header are 59.73 Hz, frames to the envelope unit are 64.00 Hz, not 59.73 Hz.
-But ideally, listeners should not notice the difference.
+Ideally, listeners should not notice the difference.

 For sound effects, pitch is an offset in semitones above the lowest